LaunchPadLab/sweet_actions_rest/README.md

   end
 end
 ```

-With this structure, we essentially have three levels of abstraction:

-- Generic create logic: SweetActions::CreateActions
-- App create logic: CreateAction
-- Resource create logic: Events::Create

 As you can see, we can abstract most of the `create` logic to be shared across resources, which means you **only need to write the code that is unique about this create action vs. other create actions**.